atapas/markdown-cheatsheet/README.md

 **Explanation**
 <br>The *details* tags are used to indicate that we want a dropdown.
 <br>The keyword *open* in details tag is causing the dropdown to stay opened even before the user clicks on it, which messes up the fun!
+<br>It looks like a question and answer - this is not our purpose, we fix this in the below example.
 <br>Between the *summary* tags, we write the heading/content to be displayed.
 <br>After *summary*, we can include the detailed content.
 <br>However, when a user clicks on the arrow, the detailed content gets hidden; with another the click, the content is displayed again.